 - Promoting active learning and experiential education

-- Helping students develop sustainable life skills that will assist them in reaching their full potential and personal goals
+- Assisting students to develop sustainable life skills that will help them in reaching their full potential and personal goals

 Sample Interim projects include: